“Journey through Wine” Seminar and Conference events

 PISA’s kick-off event of the 2017 calendar – a Technical Seminar was held on Thursday 16 February 2017, at Plastics|SA, Midrand.

 Apart from interesting and topical talks, the event concluded with a delectable wine tasting conducted by Cape Wine Master, Margaret Fry.

 Similar events, including the wine tastings, will be held bi-monthly throughout the year, culminating in the Annual International PISA Conference, 8 – 9 November, at Spier Wine Estate in Stellenbosch.
 These events are designed to promote networking across the disciplines constituting PISA membership and you are encouraged to attend and support the hardworking team of organisers.

 Is your component FDA approved?
 Dr Andy Roediger

-The talk focuses on the contact of plastic with food articles in all contexts, be it packaging, cutlery or other products.
-The difference of FDA and EU certification will be explained.
-The importance of testing single components of a formulation will also be discussed and what is required.
+The talk focused on the contact of plastic with food articles in all contexts, be it packaging, cutlery or other products.
+The difference of FDA and EU certification was explained.
+The importance of testing single components of a formulation was also discussed.

 Dr Andy Roediger has a Ph.D. in Polymer/Organic Chemistry from the University of Stellenbosch; is an Expert witness on Plastics, Paints and Rubbers in court; owns a plastics analytical laboratory; is an NRF advisor on Polymer Thrust for Unisa; is an Examiner at the University of Stellenbosch and is an expert on oxo-biodegradeable compounds.